 Other places to spot white pelicans:

-- In South Florida, a flock of white pelicans has been hanging out around Peaceful Waters Sanctuary in Wellington (January 2016).
+- In South Florida, a flock of white pelicans hung around Peaceful Waters Sanctuary in Wellington in winter of 2016.

 - In the 10,000 Islands off of Everglades City.
-Those kayaking off of Chokoloskee in January 2013 report white pelicans within paddling distance.
+Those kayaking off of Chokoloskeereport white pelicans within paddling distance most winters.

 - Charlotte Harbor Environmental Center’s Alligator Creek Preserve 10941 Burnt Store Road, South Punta Gorda.

 - Circle B Bar Reserve, 4399 Winter Lake Road Lakeland, Fl 33803; entrance on south side of SR 540 (Winter Lake Road) between US 98 and Thornhill Road, Lakeland (Circle Bar B Reserve is a favorite among birders.)